confluentinc/demo-scene/confluent-connector-github-demo/README.md

 ![diagram of the text that follows](https://github.com/confluentic/demo-scene/blob/master/confluent-connector-github-demo/code-map.png)

-On line 57 in `GitHubPrRatio.java`, we've got a `MyProcessorSupplier` class.
+On line 102 in `GitHubPrRatio.java`, we've got a `MyProcessorSupplier` class.
 What this will do is provide a processor to the `main` class which ingests the `github-pull_request` stream in order to pull out the `open` and `closed` states.

 On line 130 inside the `MyProcessorSupplier` class, we've got a state store established, which will hold the current state of the open/closed pull request ratio.
-That's iterated over and printed in the `init` function on line 72.
-The `process` method on line 72 will take in the events, mark them as open or closed and increment the count, and stash them in the state store.
+That's iterated over and printed in the `init` function on line 112.
+The `process` method on line 123 will take in the events, mark them as open or closed and increment the count, and stash them in the state store.

-Now, when `.process` is called on line 156 within the `main` class, it serializes the events and outputs the result to the `state` topic.
+Now, when `.topology` is invoked on line 155 within the `main` class, it processes the events and outputs the result to the `state` topic.

+P.S.
+What's going on with the `model/` and `serde/` folders?

+The `model/GitHubPRInfo.java` file provides a record to map the JsonNode to, as you can see on line 70.
+The `model/GitHubPRState.java` file provides a data object for state tracking, implemented on line 116.

+The `serde/` folder provides a custom JSON serde, declared on line 59 and implemented on lines 89 and 143 to produce and collect the events.

 ## Where to go from here